 Life in a single parent household, though common, can at times be stressful for both the adult and the children within the family.
 There may be unrealistic expectations that the family will function like a two-parent family, and sometimes people feel something is wrong when it doesn’t work this way.

-When you’re a single parent, the practical problems of juggling a family routine, running a home, working and sorting out finances, as well as perhaps coping with a family breakdown and the loss of a partner, can be a lot to deal with.
+When you’re a single parent, the practical problems of juggling a family routine, running a home, working and sorting out finances, as well as perhaps coping with a family breakdown or the loss of a partner, can be a lot to deal with.
 As a result, many single parents push their feelings and emotions to the bottom of the list of priorities.

 Five top tips for single parents:

 - When relatives and friends offer to help, take them up on it!
-Ask them to babysit or do nursery drop offs/pick ups.
+Ask them to babysit or do nursery drop offs/pick ups

-- Seek advice on your finances and find out what support you are entitled to.
+- Seek advice on your finances and find out what support you are entitled to